 "Naruto...
 Yes, he has the strength, the conviction, and the passion.
 He may be one of the strongest beings you'll ever come across in your life, but never forget that he is human.
 No matter how strong he is or may appear to be on the outside, his actions here will haunt and eat at him on the inside.

 "You mustn't let your fear blind you, despite what horrors you may have seen him do.
 He relies on the both of you.
 Do not alienate him.
 It is what he fears the most.
 That is why he has kept this burden, the taint he carries inside him, to himself all these years.

 "And you, Carla.
 I've asked this of you because I trust you the most; you are the strongest one I can rely on.
 It is the strength of your resolve that shines through.
 You will be angry, you may come to resent me, but you will look past this.
 Above all, I know you will heed my words, because you will do anything in your power to keep their best interests at heart, no matter the cost, no matter how much it may hurt you yourself."

-Roubaul sniffled, eyes red and teary.
-"I never intended to hurt any of you three, but alas... history has repeated itself, and once again, I've torn my family apart with my actions.
+Roubaul exhaled deeply, his eyes red and teary.
+"I never intended to hurt anyone, especially not the three of you, but alas, history has repeated itself, and once again, I've torn my family apart with my actions.
 So please... forgive an old man for what he's done.
 Not now perhaps, but in time.
 Promise me this."

-Carla hesitantly opened her mouth to reply, but could not find the words.
+Carla opened her mouth to reply, but couldn't find the words.
 He could already see the conflicting emotions on her face, but he couldn't afford to waste any more time; Naruto needed him now.

 "I truly am sorry, Carla."